 A bi-monthly lunch for Knight Campus employees

-The goal of the Knight Campus Inside Lunch session is to learn more about what differentiates the Knight Campus’ mission and functions compared to more traditional academic organizations, including the UO, and help us foster a culture the goals of the KC.
+The goal of the Knight Campus Inside Lunch session is to learn more about what differentiates the Knight Campus’ mission and functions compared to more traditional academic organizations, including the UO, and help us foster a culture that supports the goals of the KC.
 The reading for each lunch session provides background information that is relevant to the vision, mission and guiding principles of the Knight Campus.
 As you read the materials for each session, there are some questions you should keep in mind that we will use to begin discussion of the topic over lunch.

 - How do the readings relate to the Knight Campus Strategic Plan?
 In what ways does the author’s ideas underpin or extend the approach described in the plan?